Skip to content

 The full transcript is available in the Hansard, here.

-Action for M.E.
-Statement
+Action for ME statement

 Despite the local elections requiring many parliamentarians to be out campaigning, we were delighted to still see a good number of MPs attend this crucial debate on ME, ahead of World ME Day.
-A critical aspect of a Westminster Hall debate is for a Minister and Shadow Minister to respond during the debate therefore raising critical issues with them.

 The debate has raised vital awareness of ME within Parliament, with all MPs and Peers having received a detailed briefing on the condition and from hearing the official response from the Minister for Health and Secondary Care.